jhu-dvrk/sawIntuitiveResearchKit/share/README.md

 the arm configuration files used for simulation in the directory `arm`.

-## Console
+## System

-Most configuration files are system specific but if you need to simulate a single arm (kinematic simulation only so far), you can use one of the `console-XXX_KIN_SIMULATED.json` file.
-This should likely be used with the `dvrk-ros`/`dvrk_robot` ROS package to start RViz with the proper CAD models.
-All shared console configuration files are in `console`.
+Most configuration files are system specific but if you need to simulate a single arm (kinematic simulation only so far), you can use one of the `system-XXX_KIN_SIMULATED.json` file.
+This should likely be used with the `dvrk_robot` ROS package to start RViz with the proper CAD models.
+All shared system configuration files are in `system`.

 ## sawSocketStreamer and sawOpenIGTLink